Illustration of a birth control pill.

 Birth control pills are one of the most popular contraceptives, with one study showing that 80% of sexually active women have taken them at least once.
 This is something, then, that could affect most women, especially at ages when they’re most eager to build muscle.

-A recent study by Riechman et al. looked at the results of 72 women, 20-years-old on average, after doing 10 weeks of weight training.
-They did full-body workouts and trained three times per week, exactly as we recommend.
-The control group gained around 60% more muscle than the group taking birth control pills.
-(Note that when we say “muscle,” we’re talking about gains in lean mass, which can include more than just contractile muscle tissue.)
+The control group gained around 60% more muscle than those taking birth control pills.
+(Note that when we say “muscle,” we’re talking about gains in lean mass, which can include more than contractile muscle tissue.)

 Graph showing that birth control pills reduce muscle growth in young women.